Tenryumi/Yomi-CharMod-Aseprite-Export-Helper/README.md

 2. Run the batch file and enter the names it asks you for.
 	![](https://i.imgur.com/bYnJByb.png)

-3. The frames of each of your animations should appear split into their own respective frames and named by their tag and tag frame!
+3. The frames of each of your animations should appear split into their own respective .png files, named by their tag and tag frame!

 	![](https://i.imgur.com/fxpDjao.png)